 |Kachche Gosht Biryani|

 The alternative is called "Pakki" Biryani and this means the meat cubes are fried before adding to the pot.
 It appears that the most authentic method is with the meat still raw.
-That answered my question and also gave me incentive to try the dish out and ascertain if it worked, if the flavors were good and if it cooked properly.
+That answered my question and also gave me incentive to try the dish out and ascertain if it worked, if the flavors were good and if the meat cooked properly.
 I made the dish yesterday and found the answer to all three questions was a resounding "YES!"
+You might see cashews in the photos, and yes, I added them to the trial dish, just to see how the flavors and steps went.
+I left them out of the dish for the guests with nut allergies.

 While there are a lot of steps and a lot of ingredients and different methods of prep work involved, this makes a large amount, suitable for quite a few people.
-The fact that it is baked for about 45 minutes frees one up for other last minute tasks.
+The fact that it is baked for about 45 minutes frees one up for other last minute tasks while the pot is in the oven.
 All in all, it is a supremely worthwhile dish and a total delight to eat.

 |Kachche Gosht Biryani|